Bohag Bihu 2025 – Know the 7-Day Assamese New Year Celebration

 480

-Bohag Bihu 2024 - Assamese New Year
+Bohag Bihu 2025 – Know the 7-Day Assamese New Year Celebration

-The festival of Bohag Bihu (বোহাগ বিহু) is mainly celebrated in the state of Assam, and some neighboring northeastern states.
-The festival marks the Assamese New Year day.
-It is usually celebrated in the second week of April.
-Bohag Bihu 2024 will begin on April 14th and end on April 20st.
+The festival marks the Assamese New Year Day, and is usually celebrated in the second week of April.
 The significance of this festival is mainly for the agricultural sector.

 The people of Assam celebrate three primary types of Bihu, namely Bohag Bihu or Rongali Bihu, Kati Bihu or Kongali Bihu, and Magh Bihu or Bhogali Bihu.
 Each of these festivals recognizes a different agricultural cycle of the paddy crops.